PARKS & WILDLIFE FOUNDATION

 The Foundation has ongoing responsibilities to manage its assets, including the land and conservation easements it retains.
 Other aspects of Foundation work involve planning and fundraising for projects that conserve or improve the State's natural resources.
 Some examples of past projects and activities include:

 The Foundation facilitated donation of 1500 acres of land along the Missouri River from two individuals to the Department and Foundation.
 The land was donated to interpret life during the homestead years and to provide wildlife habitat.
 The area features twelve miles of biking and walking trails, wildlife habitat areas, renovated historic buildings, a visitor/interpretive center and environmental education annex.

-The Foundation acted as an escrow agent for the Office of School and Public Lands to facilitate the exchange of isolated, landlocked tracts of School Lands for other parcels of private land.
-The program consolidated lands into larger blocks, streamlining government operations, increasing public access, and increasing revenues to the School fund.
+Assembled exchange program: The Foundation acted as an escrow agent for the Office of School and Public Lands to facilitate the exchange of isolated, landlocked tracts of School lands for other parcels to increase revenues and public access

 Land donations: The Foundation has assisted in the acquisition of over 3000 acres of land for game production, public recreation, and parks

 Conservation easements: Three conservation easements along the Missouri River and Spearfish Canyon protect scenic areas from development

 Memorial projects: The Foundation has accepted many memorial gifts to improve or provide new public outdoor areas